Oscar-Mont/js-calculator/README.md

 Possible Future Features:
 >dont let users input enough numbers to overflow the screen.
->don't let users input a number with multiple dots, like 1.2.5.3
 >add a better looking font to the display